-Resolutions 20 to 25 seek the delegation of financial authorizations.
+Resolutions 18 to 23 seek the delegation of financial authorizations.
 The goal of these resolutions is to allow us to swiftly raise the funds and have the financial flexibility necessary to enable us to execute our strategic objectives, including, but not limited to, with respect to external growth.

 Unlike most companies incorporated under U.S. state law, which traditionally have a specified amount of authorized shares available for issuance with limited restrictions on the purpose of such issuance, in accordance with French law, in order for our Board of Directors to increase our share capital, it must have a specific delegation of authority authorizing it to increase the share capital for each specific purpose.
-At the 2022 Annual General Meeting on June 15, 2022, the shareholders approved certain financial authorizations.
-However, certain of our Board of Directors' important current financial authorizations will expire in 2023.
+At the 2023 Annual General Meeting on June 13, 2023, the shareholders approved certain financial authorizations.
+However, certain of our Board of Directors' important current financial authorizations will expire in 2024.
 As a result, we are seeking re-approval at the Annual General Meeting of the following financial resolutions:

-- Delegation of authority to the Board of Directors to increase the Company's share capital by issuing Ordinary Shares, or any securities giving access to the Company's share capital, for the benefit of a category of persons meeting predetermined criteria (underwriters), without shareholders' preferential subscription rights (resolution 20); - Delegation of authority to the Board of Directors to increase the Company's share capital by issuing Ordinary Shares, or any securities giving access to the Company's share capital, through a public offering, without shareholders' preferential subscription rights (resolution 21); - Delegation of authority to the Board of Directors to increase the number of securities to be issued as a result of a share capital increase without shareholders' preferential subscription rights (resolution 22); - Delegation of authority to the Board of Directors to increase the Company's share capital through incorporation of premiums, reserves, profits or any other amounts that may be capitalized (resolution 23); and - Delegation of authority to the Board of Directors to increase the Company's share capital by way of issuing shares and securities giving access to the Company's share capital for the benefit of members of a Company savings plan (plan d'épargne d'entreprise) (resolution 24).
+- Delegation of authority to the Board of Directors to increase the Company's share capital by issuing ordinary shares, or any securities giving access to the Company's share capital, for the benefit of a category of persons meeting predetermined criteria (underwriters), without shareholders' preferential subscription rights (Resolution 18); - Delegation of authority to the Board of Directors to increase the Company's share capital by issuing ordinary shares, or any securities giving access to the Company's share capital, while preserving the shareholders' preferential subscription rights (Resolution 19); - Delegation of authority to the Board of Directors to increase the Company's share capital by issuing ordinary shares or any securities giving access to the Company's share capital through a public offering, without shareholders' preferential subscription rights, (Resolution 20); - Delegation of authority to the Board of Directors to increase the number of securities to be issued as a result of a share capital increase with or without shareholders' preferential subscription rights pursuant to Resolutions 18 to 20 (Resolution 21); and - Delegation of authority to the Board of Directors to increase the Company's share capital by way of issuing shares and securities giving access to the Company's share capital for the benefit of members of a Company savings plan (plan d'épargne d'entreprise), without shareholders' preferential subscription rights (Resolution 22).

-In addition, at the Annual General Meeting, shareholders are being asked to approve the maximum global nominal amount of the share capital increases as well as the maximum global nominal amount of the debt securities that may be issued, in each case, which may be completed pursuant to Resolutions 20 to 24.
+In addition, at the Annual General Meeting, shareholders are being asked to approve the maximum global nominal amount of the share capital increases that may be completed, in each case, pursuant to Resolutions 18, and 20 to 22, as well as the maximum global nominal amount of the debt securities that may be issued, in each case, which may be completed pursuant to Resolutions 18 to 20 and Resolution 22.